-- When is project proposed to take place and what is the timeline for completion?
+- What is the timeline for completion?

 - During construction, will the contractor be held to working hours?

-- These requirements will be outlined in the specifications.
+- These requirements are outlined in the specifications.
 Some exceptions are allowed for working weekends or extended hours for certain types of work, such as facilitating utility services or property access.
 The contractor will be required to have written approval from the City to utilize time outside of normal work hours.